google-site-verification=3fn4-vhUCA6X0ZyVQOBU-zk7Q3EImfbsmAszEw4icOk

 Emergency Medicine (2-week block and 4-week block)

-Residents rotate through the emergency department during their second year for 2 weeks and third year for 4 weeks.
+Residents rotate through the emergency department during their first year for 2 weeks, and second and year for 4 weeks.
 Our emergency department is the only level III trauma center in our county.
 Our residents are supervised by attending physicians in the department of emergency medicine.
 As the only trauma center in our county, our residents are exposed to a wide variety of cases.
 Our residents also are able to perform many procedures while on their emergency medicine rotation including: central venous catheter placement, paracentesis, lumbar puncture, and laceration repair.
 This rotation helps our residents develop their clinical knowledge in the diagnosis and treatment of emergent medical conditions.

 Procedure Clinic (multiple 2 or 4-week blocks)

-Our procedure clinic is scheduled for our PGY-III residents, but PGY-II also have one half day per week during clinic rotations.
+Our procedure clinic is scheduled for our PGY-II and III residents.

-During this 2-week block, residents work with pediatricians in the newborn nursery learning the general newborn physical examination.
-Residents gain experience in learning about screening tests and what to do with abnormal findings in newborns.
+During this 4-week block, residents work with pediatricians in the newborn nursery learning the general newborn physical examination.
+Residents gain experience in learning about screening tests and what to do with abnormal findings in newborns as well as manage hyperbilirubinemia, neonatal hypoglycemia, and neonatal abstinence syndrom.

 Surgery (4-week block)